Adding Integers: i386#

 Compilation of the C Program to Produce Assembly Code and Object Code#

 The C program is compiled using the GCC compiler with the -m32 flag to specify the i386 architecture.
-The -S flag generates assembly code, and the -c flag compiles the assembly code into an object file.
+The -masm=intel flag creates assembly code in the Intel format.
+The -S flag generates assembly code, the -fverbose-asm flag includes C source code in the assembly code, and the -c flag compiles the assembly code into an object file.

 Viewing the Assembly Code#